 This is the tentative, first-effort, simple-simple Web Page of Alan Richardson.
 There are loads of Alan Richardsons of course (it's not a name I like, actually), but I'm the one who writes dodgy books on Magick, whose motto is probably: "A little inaccuracy can save tons of explanation," and whose dying words will certainly be: "Glastonbury is for Cissies."
-I live with my microwave in a small well-hoovered flat in a large town on the edge of Wiltshire, somewhat equidistant between Avebury and Avalon.
+I live with my perfect wife in a small house in a large troll-haunted town on the edge of Wiltshire, somewhat equidistant between Avebury and Avalon.

 I'm quite normal really, but there is this 'Other Self' of mine which writes those odd books on Magick.
 I see him in the distance sometimes: He's a dark, clever bastard make no mistake.
 But although I have to meet up with him now and again I don't particularly like him.
 He's far smarter than I am, can be acid, sometimes cruel, and a real poser who (I'm told) can give brilliant lectures.
 But sometimes when I glimpse him I think: What a tosser!